gforget/PathfinderProject/README.md

 ![Screenshot of how the project look when activated](/Screenshot/MainLevel.png)

 ## Level Editor
-Simply create a .txt file where each letter determine the type of tiles should place in the level.
+Simply create a .txt file where each letter determine the type of tiles that should place in the level.
 For example, the following folder create the level seen above: </BR></BR>
 ![Screenshot of a level seen in visual studio](/Screenshot/levelExample.png)

 Once the file is created, put it in the StreamingAssets folder.
 In the MainScene scene, use the level name in the LevelManager component 'Level Name' Field. </BR></BR>